 The essential oil of rosemary is often used in massage.
 It makes a stimulating and soothing rub for arthritic conditions and aching muscles.
 Combine with grape seed or almond oil, leave on skin, and let it soak in overnight for best results.
 Rosemary essential oil is also used in aromatherapy to treat headache, exhaustion, hormonal problems, and depression.

 Rosemary is known to be good for the hair and scalp.
 Use as a rinse to condition hair and fight dandruff.
 Rinsing with a rosemary infusion (strong tea) on a regular basis is thought to encourage growth and may even restore color in some cases.
 Combine with a few drops of lavender essential oil for best results.

 Rosemary poultices and compresses are often applied to achy joints and sore muscles to relieve pain and speed healing.
 For best results, alternate hot and cold applications.

 Rosemary is the symbol of remembrance.
 The scent helps improve brain function and stimulates memory.
 Rosemary can be used to help recall facts on demand.
 Scheduled to take a written test?
 Take a sprig of rosemary and sniff every few minutes for a better grade!
 Of course, homework and study is still required for an A.

 Rosemary is also known to contain compounds that prevent the breakdown of brain chemicals responsible for cognition and reasoning.
 Add rosemary to the diet and improved brain function is guaranteed.

 In ancient times, rosemary was often scattered on the floors to discourage spiders and other household pests.
 Today, rosemary is still used as an insect repellant.
 Sprigs are pressed inside books to discourage silver fish and placed in linen closets to repel moths.

 Rosemary is an evergreen perennial that prefers full sun and sandy soil.
-It will grow from two to six feet in ideal conditions.
+It will grow from two to four feet in ideal conditions.
 Rosemary does not like frost although the plant can survive winters in North Georgia if planted on the south side of a building.
 Rosemary may also be grown in containers and brought indoors for the winter months.